SharePoint/sp-dev-docs/docs/general-development/how-to-set-up-an-environment-for-developing-mobile-apps-for-sharepoint.md

       > If your computer meets the hardware and operating system requirements, but does not meet the requirements for the Windows Phone 8 Emulator, the Windows Phone SDK 8.0 will install and run.
 However, the Windows Phone 8 Emulator will not function and you will not be able to deploy or test apps on the Windows Phone 8 Emulator.
 For information about the system requirements for running the Windows Phone Emulator, see  [Setup and System Requirements for Windows Phone Emulator](http://msdn.microsoft.com/en-us/library/ff626524).
 2. Install  [Microsoft SharePoint SDK for Windows Phone 8](http://www.microsoft.com/en-us/download/details.aspx?id=36818).

     The SharePoint SDK for Windows Phone installs two Silverlight for Windows Phone templates (in addition to those installed by the Windows Phone SDK): the Windows Phone Empty SharePoint Application template and the Windows Phone SharePoint List Application template.
 The SDK also installs SharePoint CSOM libraries, an authentication library, and Windows Phone project templates, and it now supports NTLM authentication.
-You can use the bundled APIs and templates to build Windows Phone 8 applications against SharePoint 2013.
+You can use the bundled APIs and templates to build Windows Phone 8 applications against SharePoint.

     Additionally, the SharePoint SDK for Windows Phone installs several supporting run-time assemblies (in  `%ProgramFiles(x86)%\\Microsoft SDKs\\SharePoint\\v15.0\\Phone\\v8.0\\Libraries` for a standard installation).